Frida Kahlo self-portrait expected to break auction record | DW | 16.11.2021

 Frida Kahlo was born to a German immigrant and a mestiza (Spanish and Purepecha) mother.

 Confined to bed after the accident, Frida Kahlo began painting to pass the time.
-It was the beginning of an unprecedented career that made her Mexico's most famous artist.
-Her charisma and eventful life, as well as her focus on gender-related subjects considered taboo at the time — abortion, miscarriage and breastfeeding, among others — made her a cult figure
+It was the beginning of an unprecedented career that made her Mexico's most-famous artist.
+Her charisma and eventful life, as well as her focus on gender-related subjects considered taboo at the time — abortion, miscarriage and breastfeeding, among others — transformed her into a cult figure.

-Many of her paintings featured topics related to women, including 'Dos desnudos en el bosque (La tierra misma)'
+Many of Frida Kahlo's paintings featured topics related to women, including 'Dos desnudos en el bosque (La tierra misma)'

 Now, one of Frida Kahlo's final self-portraits is up for auction and is expected to fetch a record-breaking sum.
 It depicts her life partner, renowned Mexican painter and muralist Diego Rivera, enthroned as the third eye on the artist's head.